-When PPS surveyed people about what Placemaking means to them, we found that it is a crucial and deeply-valued process for those who feel intimately connected to the places in their lives.
+When Project for Public Spaces surveyed people about what placemaking means to them, we found that it is a crucial and deeply-valued process for those who feel intimately connected to the places in their lives.
 Placemaking shows people just how powerful their collective vision can be.
 It helps them to re-imagine everyday spaces, and to see anew the potential of parks, downtowns, waterfronts, plazas, neighborhoods, streets, markets, campuses and public buildings.

 Placemaking is not a new idea.
-Although PPS began consistently using the term "Placemaking" in the mid-1990s to describe our approach, some of the thinking behind Placemaking gained traction in the 1960s, when PPS mentors like Jane Jacobs and William H. Whyte introduced groundbreaking ideas about designing cities for people, not just cars and shopping centers.
+Although Project for Public Spaces began consistently using the term "placemaking" in the mid-1990s to describe our approach, some of the thinking behind Placemaking gained traction in the 1960s, when our mentors like Jane Jacobs and William H. Whyte introduced groundbreaking ideas about designing cities for people, not just cars and shopping centers.
 Their work focuses on the social and cultural importance of lively neighborhoods and inviting public spaces: Jacobs encouraged everyday citizens to take ownership of streets through the now-famous idea of “eyes on the street,” while Holly Whyte outlined key elements for creating vibrant social life in public spaces.
-Applying the wisdom of these (and other) urban pioneers, since 1975 PPS has gradually developed a comprehensive Placemaking approach.
+Applying the wisdom of these (and other) urban pioneers, since 1975 Project for Public Spaces has gradually developed a comprehensive Placemaking approach.

-Throughout our experience working with over 300o communities—in all 50 US states and in 43 countries - PPS continues to show by example how adopting a collaborative community process is the most effective approach for creating and revitalizing public spaces.
-For us, Placemaking is both a process and a philosophy.
+Throughout our experience working with over 3,500 communities—in all 50 U.S. states and in over 50 countries—Project for Public Spaces continues to show by example how adopting a collaborative community process is the most effective approach for creating and revitalizing public spaces.
+For us, placemaking is both a process and a philosophy.
 It is centered around observing, listening to, and asking questions of the people who live, work, and play in a particular space in order to understand their needs and aspirations for that space and for their community as a whole.
 With this knowledge, we can come together to create a common vision for that place.
-The vision can evolve quickly into an implementation strategy, beginning with small-scale "Lighter Quicker Cheaper" improvements that bring immediate benefits both to the spaces themselves and the people who use them.
+The vision can evolve quickly into an implementation strategy, beginning with small-scale "Lighter, Quicker, Cheaper" improvements that bring immediate benefits both to the spaces themselves and the people who use them.

-The PPS Placemaking approach can be a springboard for community revitalization.
+The Project for Public Spaces placemaking approach can be a springboard for community revitalization.
 Emerging from forty years of practice, our 11 Principles of Placemaking offer guidelines to help communities (1) integrate diverse opinions into a cohesive vision, (2) translate that vision into a plan and program of uses, and (3) ensure the sustainable implementation of the plan.
 Turning a shared vision into a reality–into a truly great place–means finding the patience to take small steps, to truly listen, and to see what works best in a particular context.

-Placemaking pays close attention to the myriad ways in which the physical, social, ecological, cultural, and even spiritual qualities of a place are intimately intertwined, and we continue to be inspired by the visionary Placemakers who have worked to promote this vision for generations.
-Through the Placemaking Leadership Council, PPS is working to establish a broad network of Place advocates and practitioners, and to help leverage the growing momentum of the Placemaking movement.
-We have also organized the Future of Places conference series, along with partners UN Habitat and Ax:son Johnson Foundation, to support help the Placemaking movement go global, with a focus on urbanization and developing cities.
+Placemaking pays close attention to the myriad ways in which the physical, social, ecological, cultural, and even spiritual qualities of a place are intimately intertwined, and we continue to be inspired by the visionary placemakers who have worked to promote this vision for generations.

 Placemaking belongs to everyone: its message and mission is bigger than any one person or organization.
-As a "backbone organization," PPS remains dedicated to supporting the movement, growing the network, and sharing our experience and resources with Placemakers and allies everywhere.
+As a "backbone organization," Project for Public Spaces remains dedicated to supporting the movement, growing the network, and sharing our experience and resources with placemakers and allies everywhere.

 Placemaking is not